 Gaslighting is a method manipulative partners use to control the relationship.
 There are low-handed people who don’t want an equal relationship with their partners.
 So, it is up to the partner at the receiving end to learn how to deal with gaslighting in a relationship.

-The moment you realize you are intimate with a potential gaslighter, but you want to keep the relationship, here is some advice on how to deal with gaslighting abuse.
+The moment you realize you are intimate with a potential gaslighter, but you want to keep the relationship, here is some advice on how to deal with gaslighting spouse.

 1. Privately verify their information